 -

 Use graphical methods: Graphing the equation or system of equations can provide valuable insights into the existence and nature of solutions.
-For example, if you are solving a system of two linear equations, graph the two lines on the same coordinate plane.
+As an example, if you are solving a system of two linear equations, graph the two lines on the same coordinate plane.
 If the lines intersect, the point of intersection represents the solution to the system.
 If the lines are parallel and do not intersect, the system has no solution.
 Similarly, if you are solving a single equation, graph the function on one side of the equation and a horizontal line representing the value on the other side of the equation.
 The points where the graph intersects the line represent the solutions to the equation.

 FAQ